American Pie Presents: The Naked Mile

-American Pie Presents: The Naked Mile is a 2006 sex comedy film released by Universal Pictures.
+American Pie Presents: The Naked Mile is a 2006 sex comedy film released by Universal Studios Home Entertainment and Rogue Pictures.
 It is the second installment in the American Pie Presents film series, a spin-off of the American Pie franchise.
 John White stars as Erik Stifler, a high school senior given a hall pass from his girlfriend (Jessy Schram) after he plans to visit his cousin (Steve Talley) to run a mile naked.
 Christopher McDonald co-stars as Erik's father and Eugene Levy plays family friend Noah Levenstein.

 The Naked Mile was released direct-to-DVD internationally on December 12, 2006, and in the United States on December 19, 2006.
 The film was a financial success, generating US$27.46 million in United States sales.
 It received generally negative reviews from film critics.
 It was followed by Beta House (2007).

 Plot

 Erik Stifler, Steve and Matt Stifler's cousin, fails to live up to the family name as he is about to graduate from high school as a virgin.
 As the film opens, Erik feigns an illness so that he can stay home and masturbate.
 His parents and grandmother unexpectedly walk in and are hit with Erik's semen, causing his grandmother to die of a heart attack.
 Erik's girlfriend, Tracy, loves him but is not ready for sex.
 She suddenly decides she is now ready, inviting Erik to her house later to have sex for the first time.
 They are interrupted when her father comes downstairs for a nightcap.
 Before Tracy's father can catch him, a naked Erik flees from the dryer, in which he defecated while hiding.
 Erik's friends Cooze and Ryan plan a road trip to visit Erik's cousin Dwight Stifler at the University of Michigan for an event known as the Naked Mile.
 Tracy sees this as an opportunity to give Erik a sex pass, hoping that he can quench his lustful desires.

 As Erik and his friends arrive on campus, they witness a drinking contest where Dwight is crowned champion.
 Later, they lose a rough game of football against a bitter rival fraternity composed almost entirely of people with dwarfism.
 Later at a bar, Erik meets college girl Brandi, who has a fetish for virgins, prompting Ryan and Cooze to make a bet regarding whether or not Erik will sleep with her.